 Also, many water purifier merchants often do not send electronic receipts or order confirmations after purchases.
 Without receipts, many customers have no way to know the way the merchant’s name will appear on their statements or any of their contact information.

 A water purifier merchant’s chargeback ratio is calculated by the number of chargebacks divided by the number of monthly transactions.
 For example, a merchant with 100 transactions and four chargebacks in one month would have a 4% chargeback.
 The dollar amount of any given chargeback does not impact ratios.

 Excessive chargebacks impact processors’ bottom lines

 Why chargeback ratios are high, doesn’t matter to credit card processors.
 If chargebacks are excessive, processors are quick to terminate merchant accounts that don’t keep them in check.
-When water purifier merchants shut down, it is often due to too many refunds or chargeback fees.
+When Water Purification Merchants get shut down, it is often due to too many refunds or chargeback fees.
 Anything that is outstanding credit card processors and sponsor banks are responsible for paying.

 Also, high chargebacks negatively impact credit card processors relationships with their sponsor banks and credit card companies.
 Merchant account providers that continue to process credit card payments for businesses that have excessive chargeback also may face fines in the thousands of dollars from credit card companies.

 Maintain a merchant account by curbing chargebacks